linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks-2021.md

 all factors except one—Linkerd's data plane (i.e. its proxies) consumed more CPU than Istio at the highest level of load.

-Two years later and after many releases from both projects, we decided to revisit these experiments.
+Two years later, we [revisited these comparisons for Linkerd 2.10 and Istio 1.10.0](/2021/05/27/linkerd-vs-istio-benchmarks/), showing that Linkerd not only remained dramatically faster than Istio, but now consumed an order of magnitude less data plane memory and CPU while doing so.

+The goal with these latest experiments: reproduce the same setup with the latest versions of both projects: Linkerd 2.11.1 and the recently-release Istio 1.12.0.

 ## Experiment setup

-In these experiments, we applied the Kinvolk benchmark suite to the latest stable releases of both projects: Linkerd 2.10.2 (with its default installation) and Istio 1.10.0 (with its "minimal" config).
-We ran the latest version of the benchmark harness on a Kubernetes v1.19 cluster using the Lokomotive Kubernetes distribution.
+In these experiments, we applied the Kinvolk benchmark suite to the latest stable releases of both projects: Linkerd 2.11.1 (with its default installation) and Istio 1.12.0 (with its "minimal" config).
+We ran the latest version of the benchmark harness on a Kubernetes v1.XXXXXX cluster using the Lokomotive Kubernetes distribution.
 The benchmark ran on bare-metal hardware kindly provided by [Equinix Metal](https://www.equinix.com/) to CNCF projects.

 Our first step was to find a test environment within Equinix Metal that could deliver consistent results across runs.
-This was a surprisingly difficult task: many of the environments we tried produced hugely variable latencies between runs, including for the base case of no service mesh.
-(For example, in one environment we tried, the benchmarks reported maximum latencies of anywhere from 26ms to 159ms at 200 RPS for the no service mesh case!)
+As with our earlier experiments, this was a surprisingly difficult task: many of the environments we tried produced hugely variable latencies between runs, including for the base case of no service mesh.
+However, getting this right is _critical_ to comparative experiments like this: service mesh latency is _additive_, and so variance in baseline latency leads directly to degraded results.

 We finally arrived at a cluster in the [Equinix Metal `dfw2` datacenter](https://metal.equinix.com/developers/docs/locations/facilities/#core-sites)